 - KPI DRIVEN MANAGEMENT AND DEMONSTRATION.

-At this purpose, SunHorizon aims to be a breakthrough demonstration to market project involving 21 partners’ expertise and 8 demo sites all around Europe.
-Indeed, it focuses its research and demonstration activities on “reducing system costs and improving performance as well as optimising existing technologies for heating and cooling applications and for some of the most promising market segments”.
+For this purpose, SunHorizon aims to be a ground-breaking demonstration and market project, encompassing the expertise of 21 partners and 8 demonstration sites around Europe.
+Indeed, research and demonstration activities will focus on “reducing system costs and improving performance as well as optimising existing technologies for heating and cooling applications and some of the most promising market segments”.

 Some of the major challenges in the implementation of the project are:

 - High TRL to be achieved of integrated TPs: TRL 7

 - Demonstration in different climates and type of building

 - Cruciality of Data Monitoring to drive the three research pillars